« Back to Facilities Management News Home

 Roof Membrane Targets Improved Installation

-Firestone Building Products Company, LLC (FSBP) introduced FullForce EPDM, the next evolution of Secure Bond systems.
+Firestone Building Products Company, LLC (FSBP), a provider of roofing and building envelope solutions, recently introduced industry-first FullForce EPDM, the next evolution of Secure Bond systems.
 FullForce EPDM can be installed more than four times faster than standard adhered EPDM and in temperatures as low as 20 degrees Fahrenheit, allowing contractors to complete more jobs throughout the entire roofing season.

 FullForce is the industry's only EPDM membrane fully coated from seam to seam with Firestone's factory-applied Secure Bond pressure-sensitive adhesive.
 With no seam tape, FullForce can be installed more quickly than traditional EPDM, offering valuable time savings for contractors and allowing roofers to get more projects done in a year.
 Additionally, the solution is ideal for occupied buildings and building owners, as it contains zero volatile organic compounds (VOCs).

 “FSBP is committed to providing contractors with innovative solutions that make their lives easier while delivering on the long-term reliability they expect from the Firestone brand,” said Taylor Cole, president, FSBP.
 “FullForce EPDM exemplifies this commitment by empowering contractors to optimize their operations, which results in the opportunity for more revenue in a season.”